Attendance Awareness Campaign Partners

 FutureEd is an independent, solution-oriented think tank at Georgetown University’s McCourt School of Public Policy.
 Its areas of study include chronic absenteeism in state accountability systems.

 Healthy Schools Campaign (HSC) is a nonprofit organization dedicated to making schools healthier places for all students.
 HSC provides leadership development and tools to school stakeholders and advocates for better access to nutritious school food, physical activity, school health resources and clean air to shape children’s lifelong learning and health.

 Since 1964, the Institute for Educational Leadership (IEL) – a nonprofit, nonpartisan organization – has been at the forefront of innovative efforts that bring together leaders across the various sectors of education (P-20), workforce development and child- and youth-serving systems.
 IEL builds partnerships across institutional boundaries, helping tackle leadership challenges and leverage the resources of multiple partners to foster reform.

-MENTOR: The National Mentoring Partnership (MENTOR) is the unifying champion for expanding quality youth mentoring relationships in the United States.
+MENTOR is the unifying champion for expanding quality youth mentoring relationships in the United States.
 For more than 25 years, MENTOR has served the mentoring field by providing a public voice; developing and delivering resources to mentoring programs nationwide; and promoting quality for mentoring through evidence-based standards, innovative research and essential tools.